cubangnocchi/Pro001/README.md

   > [⚠️] more actions will be implemented

 ### Actual stage of the project:
-- Working on the first test version where you can explore a procedurally generated maze.
+- Working test version where you can explore a procedurally generated maze.
+- Currently working in turns dynamics for multiplayer and player movement optimization.

 ## 🛠 Code structure and how it works:

 ### General review:
->

 ### Structure:

 **[Program.cs](./Program.cs)**
 > Starting point.
 Here is called the [GameManager](./GameManager.cs) or the temporal [tester](./MiniTest.cs).
->
-> [⚠️] Here will be called the first test when ready.

 **[GameManager](./GameManager.cs)**
 > [⚠️] Not implemented